 Jerusalem Artichoke Spaghetti with Turkey Meatballs

-A citrus-infused broth, turkey meatballs, and mild Jerusalem artichoke pasta update an old favorite.
+A citrus-infused broth, turkey meatballs, and mild Jerusalem artichoke pasta update your everyday spaghetti and meatballs.

 - 2 slices white bread, crusts removed and coarsely ground into crumbs (about 3/4 cup)

 - 3 tablespoons chopped dill, plus sprigs for garnish

 - 6 tablespoons (about 1 1/2 ounces) crumbled feta

 - 1 bunch Swiss chard, leaves only, cut crosswise into 1-inch strips (8 cups)

 To make the meatballs, soak breadcrumbs in milk for 10 minutes.
 When ready, combine bread with turkey, dill, feta, and garlic, and mix gently with hands.
 Season with salt and pepper; mix just to incorporate.
 With damp hands, form mixture into small balls (about 1 tablespoon each).

 Bring a large pot of salted water to a boil, and add the pasta.
 Cook, stirring occasionally, until pasta is almost cooked through.
 Add chard to the pot and finish cooking together, until pasta is al dente.